san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [model governance](terms/model-governance.md) — Policies and processes that manage AI models across risk, compliance, and lifecycle decisions.
 - [model interpretability](terms/model-interpretability.md) — Ability to explain how a model arrives at its predictions in ways stakeholders understand.
 - [precision](terms/precision.md) — Share of predicted positives that are actually correct for a given classifier.
+- [preference dataset](terms/preference-dataset.md) — Labeled comparisons of model outputs that capture which responses humans prefer.
 - [privacy](terms/privacy.md) — Principle of limiting data collection, use, and exposure to protect individuals’ information.
+- [privacy budget](terms/privacy-budget.md) — Quantitative limit on how much privacy loss is allowed when applying differential privacy.
 - [privacy impact assessment](terms/privacy-impact-assessment.md) — Structured review that evaluates how a system collects, uses, and safeguards personal data.
 - [recall](terms/recall.md) — Share of actual positives a model successfully identifies.
 - [red teaming](terms/red-teaming.md) — Deliberate stress testing that probes AI systems for harmful, biased, or policy-violating behavior.
+- [reinforcement learning from human feedback](terms/reinforcement-learning-from-human-feedback.md) — Training approach that tunes a model using reward signals learned from human preference data.
 - [responsible ai](terms/responsible-ai.md) — Frameworks and practices that ensure AI systems are safe, fair, and aligned with ethical and legal expectations.
+- [reward model](terms/reward-model.md) — Model trained on human preferences that scores AI responses for alignment or quality.
+- [risk register](terms/risk-register.md) — Central list of identified AI risks, their owners, mitigations, and review status.
+- [safety classifier](terms/safety-classifier.md) — Model that detects policy-violating or risky content before or after generation.
 - [safety evaluation](terms/safety-evaluation.md) — Testing focused on preventing harmful, abusive, or policy-violating AI behavior before and after launch.
+- [safety review board](terms/safety-review-board.md) — Cross-functional committee that approves high-risk AI launches and monitors mitigations.
 - [safety spec](terms/safety-spec.md) — Document that codifies allowed, disallowed, and escalated behaviours for an AI system so teams can enforce safety and policy expectations.
+- [self-critique loop](terms/self-critique-loop.md) — Pattern where a model reviews its own outputs, critiques them, and produces revisions before responding.
+- [shadow deployment](terms/shadow-deployment.md) — Deploying an AI system alongside the existing workflow without user impact to collect telemetry.
 - [synthetic data](terms/synthetic-data.md) — Artificially generated dataset used to augment training, testing, or privacy-preserving workflows.
 - [synthetic data evaluation](terms/synthetic-data-evaluation.md) — Process for measuring fidelity, utility, privacy, and bias of synthetic datasets before use.
+- [transparency report](terms/transparency-report.md) — Periodic disclosure that details how an AI system operates, what data it handles, and how risks are mitigated.
 - [voice cloning](terms/voice-cloning.md) — Technique that replicates a person’s voice using generative models trained on audio samples.

 ## Legal & Compliance